davidvgalbraith/libuv/CONTRIBUTING.md

 ### TEST

 Bug fixes and features should come with tests.
 Add your tests in the `test/` directory.
-Tests also need to be registered in `test/test-list.h`.
+Tests also need to be registered in `test/test-list.h` and the test_run_tests_SOURCES list in Makefile.am.
 Look at other tests to see how they should be structured (license boilerplate, the way entry points are declared, etc.).